-The Company believes that its cash and cash equivalents balance of \$32.2 million as of December 31, 2014, and projected cash balances are sufficient to sustain operations through at least the next 12 months.
+The Company believes that its cash and cash equivalents balance of \$15.3 million as of December 31, 2015, and projected cash balances are sufficient to sustain operations through at least the next 12 months.
 The Company's ability to generate cash adequate to meet its future capital requirements will depend primarily on operating cash flow.
 If sales or cash collections are reduced from current expectations, or if expenses and cash requirements are increased, the Company may require additional financing, although there are no guarantees that the Company will be able to obtain the financing if necessary.
 The Company will continue to closely monitor its liquidity and the capital and credit markets.

-The Company had working capital of \$22.6 million at December 31, 2014.
-The ratio of current assets to current liabilities at December 31, 2014 and 2013 was 2.02 and 0.98, respectively.
-The increase in working capital is due primarily to the increase in cash.
-The Company raised \$28.2 million in March 2014 with an underwritten offering of 2.76 million shares at approximately \$11.00 per share, after deducting offering expenses and underwriting discounts.
+The Company had working capital of \$13.5 million at December 31, 2015.
+The ratio of current assets to current liabilities at December 31, 2015 and 2014 was 1.94 and 2.02, respectively.
+The decrease in working capital is due primarily to the decrease in cash.
+In April 2015, the Company paid \$11.25 million to repay borrowings under the Deerfield facility agreement in full.

-Net cash provided by operating activities for the year ended December 31, 2014 was \$3.2 million compared to net cash used for operations of \$1.4 million for 2013.
-The increase in cash for operating activities during the year ended December 31, 2014 was due primarily to the reduction in net loss from \$7.6 million in 2013 to \$1.0 million in 2014.
-During 2014 the Company used cash due to changes in operating assets and liabilities of approximately \$1.3 million, an increase of cash used of approximately \$0.2 million, driven primarily by changes in accounts receivable and deferred revenue.
-We expect that changes in accounts receivable and deferred revenue will continue to be the significant driver of changes in cash used in or provided by operations as the Company grows.
+Net cash used for operating activities for the year ended December 31, 2015 was \$1.9 million compared to net cash provided by operations of \$3.2 million for 2014.
+The decrease in cash for operating activities during the year ended December 31, 2015 was due primarily to increases in inventory, and decreases in accrued expenses and deferred revenue, offset by a decrease in accounts receivable, which generates cash.
+During 2015 the Company used cash due to changes in operating assets and liabilities of approximately \$5.1 million, an increase of cash used of approximately \$3.8 million.
+We expect that changes in accounts receivable and deferred revenue will continue to be the significant driver of changes in cash used in or provided by operations.

-The net cash used for investing activities for the year ended December 31, 2014 was \$4.7 million.
-The cash used for investing activities in 2014 was primarily for the acquisition of the assets of DermEbx and Radion of \$3.5 million and purchases of fixed assets of \$1.2 million.
+The net cash used for investing activities for the year ended December 31, 2015 was \$2.7 million.
+The cash used for investing activities in 2015 was primarily for the acquisition VuComp M-Vu Breast Density product of \$1.7 million and purchases of fixed assets of \$1.0 million.